Adolph G. Metzner: Military service

 In August 1861 Metzner traveled to Indianapolis, Indiana, where he enlisted for three years of service in the Union Army during the American Civil War.
-Metzner helped organize Lieutenant Colonel Francis "Frank" Erdelmeyer's Turner Company, a part of the 32nd Indiana Volunteer Infantry Regiment, also known as Indiana's 1st German Regiment because most of its members were of German descent.
+Metzner helped organize Lieutenant Colonel Francis Erdelmeyer's Turner Company, a part of the 32nd Indiana Volunteer Infantry Regiment, also known as Indiana's 1st German Regiment because most of its members were of German descent.
 Metzner was named First Lieutenant, Company A, 32nd Indiana, effective May 19, 1862; he was promoted to captain on February 4, 1863, and transferred to Company K. During Metzner's term of service from August 1861 until September 1864, his infantry regiment was attached to the first Army of the Ohio and the Army of the Cumberland, and served in the Western Theater.

 Metzner and his regiment left Camp Morton in Indianapolis in September 1861 and was ordered to Camp Nevin, Kentucky, in mid-October.
 The 32nd Indiana's major engagements included the Battle of Rowlett's Station (December 17, 1861), the second day at the Battle of Shiloh (April 7, 1862), and the Battle of Stones River (December 30–31, 1862, and January 1–3, 1863).
 The 32nd Indiana also participated in the Tullahoma Campaign (June 22–July 7, 1863) and the Chickamauga Campaign (August 16–September 22, 1863), including the Battle of Chickamauga (September 19–20), where Metzner was shot in his right leg.
 The 32nd Indiana also took part in the Chattanooga campaign (September 24–November 23, 1864) and joined William T. Sherman's Atlanta campaign (May 1–September 8, 1864).
 The regiment's three-year enlisted men mustered out of service at Indianapolis on September 7, 1864.